walkergrimes5/Senior-Design/README.md

 # Senior-Design

-THis is code for controlling the robot created for the ASME 2019 Design Competition
+This is code for controlling the robot created for the ASME 2019 Design Competition.